davidakerr/vscode-sort-class-properties/README.md

 ## Usage

-Select some class properties and press `shift+alt+s` to sort your current selection, press again to reverse the sort.
+Select some class properties and press `shift+alt+s` to sort your current selection.
 Alternatively, select some class properties and search for `Sort Selected Class Properties`